 It all started for Giambra when he bought his first car in high school — a 1956 Corvette.
 Fifty years later, after a long search, Giambra was able to relive the dream by purchasing another Corvette like the one he had in high school.
 Giambra collects American, American muscle and British sports cars, and has been a judge for the past five years.

-Hanson spent the last 27 years working as a training consultant and safety professional, working worked with and for clients like Los Alamos National Labs, Lockheed Martin and NASA.
+Henson spent the last 27 years working as a training consultant and safety professional, working worked with and for clients like Los Alamos National Labs, Lockheed Martin and NASA.
 He is currently a corporate EHS training specialist for a local company involved in marine construction and dredging.
-When Hanson is not working, he’s usually driving his Porsche at events sponsored by the Sports Car Club of America (SCCA), Porsche Club of America (PCA) or Chin Track Days.
-Hanson also participates in and/or judges a variety of car shows, including Porsche’s annual Werks Reunion, The Festivals of Speed, and local cars shows such as the annual Concours at Porsche of Jacksonville or Cars & Coffee at the Amelia Island Concours d’Elegance.
+When Henson is not working, he’s usually driving his Porsche at events sponsored by the Sports Car Club of America (SCCA), Porsche Club of America (PCA) or Chin Track Days.
+Henson also participates in and/or judges a variety of car shows, including Porsche’s annual Werks Reunion, The Festivals of Speed, and local cars shows such as the annual Concours at Porsche of Jacksonville or Cars & Coffee at the Amelia Island Concours d’Elegance.

 Bill Hatchett, owner of A-Coin & Stamp Gallery Inc., is a rare coin and currency expert who has loyally served Jacksonville, Florida for nearly 40 years.
 Hatchett’s initial interest in bank notes and coins was piqued in 1962 when, at the age of 10, he found a Jefferson nickel in his Coke change.
 With this single coin, he earned $25.
 He maintains that, on that day, he learned the value of both earning money and collecting relics.
 Hatchett travels the country to discover and deal in unique valuables.
 “It’s like a treasure hunt that highlights an important part of history.
 It’s my quest to find these rare items and help owners reap the gain from their value.”
 Hatchett is a 36-year member of the Antique Appraisal Association of America.
 He has also been a Life Member of the American Numismatic Association for over 40 years, Society of Paper Money Collectors Inc., California State Numismatic Association and Fun Florida United Numismatist.
 A-Coin & Stamp is a member of NAWCC, IWJG, CADA, Buffalo Bills Center of the West, PCGS, NGC and JBT listed.
 Hatchett has a curated collection of Bentleys, Porsches and a most awesome Cigarette Boat.